 Glide Your Desk to Standing Height

 The Float Table glides up and down smoothly, without any of the coffee sloshing you get from trying to rapidly adjust a crank desk.
 It's also a quiet affair, without any of the noise that comes from grinding gears.
-It has a relatively low adjustment range of about 28" - 48" which, while within the ANSI/BIFMA standard for adjustable height desks, may not be suitable for taller users of around 6'2" or higher, or of average-height users on a treadmill.
-Many desk manufacturers are already seeing the value of exceeding the ANSI/BIFMA standard, and desks like the Elite, Everest, Uptown, and Olympus can reach heights up to 54".
+It has a relatively low adjustment range of about 28" - 48" which, while within the ANSI/BIFMA standard for adjustable height desks, may not be suitable for taller users of around 6'2" or higher, or of average-height users on an office treadmill.
+Many desk manufacturers are already seeing the value of exceeding the ANSI/BIFMA standard, and desks like the the iMovR Energize XT and Lander can reach up to 55" with their leg extension options.
 So we're a little disappointed at the Float's rather banal height range.

 Solid Design, Modern Aesthetic

 Function comes first, but form isn’t far behind.
 The Float Table’s polished aluminum and steel body would do any office proud.
-Humanscale offers five colors for table top finish, which all speak to their modern aesthetic.
+Humanscale offers five laminate colors for table top finish, which all speak to their modern aesthetic.
 Select from White, Gray, Platinum, Tan, or Black.
 A range of desktop size options are also available, between 48" and 72" in width and 24" and 30" in depth.
-The Float Table contends well with the other most-popular desk in those environments - the ThermoDesk Elite - although the base legs cannot spread wide enough to accommodate both a treadmill and chair.
-Because of that, the Float Table can't be used as a true sit-stand-walk desk.

 A Few Bumps in the Road

 The Humanscale Float Table looks great on paper, and the first time we tried one at a trade show was magical.
 Which was why we were disappointed when some forensic analysis of customer comments online informed us that units were arriving damaged due to shoddy packaging.
 But, we really liked the concept of the Float, and there really is something magical about them once they're set up and working properly.
-So we kept an eye on the product to see if Humanscale could turn things around.
+Those problems were all reported in 2013/2014, but not recently.
+We kept a closereye on the product to see if Humanscale could turn things around.
 After some careful review of the evidence, we can once again highly recommend the Float Table to our readers.
 Humanscale appears to have improved the manufacturing quality control and delivery process of this adjustable height desk, bringing it in line with Humanscale's otherwise stellar decades-long reputation for quality and service.

 The Float Table comes with a very solid 5-year warranty and 24/7 support from Humanscale.